 2. Afraid of Change

-Go back in time 20 years and no one was talking about social media and content marketing.
+Go back in time 20 years and no one was talking about effective content and social media marketing.
 Instead, marketing was all about direct mail, promotional items, and billboards (among other strategies).

 Companies that are afraid to change remain stuck in the past.
 And those that are stuck in the past will never take full advantage of the opportunities available to them.